2018 United States pipe bomb mailings: Devices and envelopes

 U.S. Representative Debbie Wasserman Schultz's name and Florida office address were on the return label of all of the packages.

 According to The New York Times, the device sent to Soros's house was constructed from a length of PVC pipe about 6 in long, filled with explosive powder.
 It was proactively detonated by bomb squad technicians.
 Authorities reported that the devices recovered on October 24 were packed with shards of glass.
 A law enforcement official told reporters that the devices sent to Clinton and Obama were similar in design to the one that was sent to Soros.
 According to the Associated Press, a law enforcement official said tests have determined that white powder found inside an envelope delivered to CNN, along with a pipe bomb, was not viable.
 The bombs contained pyrotechnic powder but lacked a triggering mechanism; the FBI described them as "potentially destructive devices."
 Law enforcement officials told the Associated Press that the devices contained batteries and timers but were not rigged to explode when they were opened.
 The officials said they were still trying to determine if the devices were shoddily constructed or simply intended as threats to sow fear.

 At a press conference following the arrest of the suspect, FBI Director Christopher Wray described the bombs as improvised explosive devices, stating that they were "not hoax devices".

 All of the devices were sent in yellow manila envelopes lined with bubble wrap.
 They each had a printed address label and six Forever stamps, as well as the return address of U.S. Representative Debbie Wasserman Schultz's office in Sunrise, Florida.
 All of the return addresses contained the same spelling errors: Schultz was misspelled "Shultz" and Florida was misspelled "Florids".
 Each set of labels was typed in all capital letters.
 The packages were furnished with a meme parody of the ISIL flag with the inscription "Git 'Er [sic] Done", a catchphrase of standup comedian Larry the Cable Guy.
-Photographs of the packages meant for CNN were posted to Twitter by staffers Jim Sciutto and Jim Acosta.
+Photographs of the packages meant for CNN were posted to Twitter by staffers for Jim Sciutto and Jim Acosta.